huggingface/chat-macOS/README.md

 3. Unzip the downloaded file.
 4. Drag the `HuggingChat.app` to your Applications folder.

 That's it!
-You can now launch HuggingChat from your Applications folder or using the dedicated keyboard shortcut: `⌘ + Shift + Space`.
+You can now launch HuggingChat from your Applications folder or using the dedicated keyboard shortcut: `⌘ + Shift + Return`.

 ### Feedback